Slow Travel Tip: Spend Time Wandering

 Wandering gets you off the beaten path

 How boring it would be to only stick to the main roads and tourist sites.
-When you wander, you’re far more likely to take the road less traveled and to discover areas that are not in the guidebook.
-Don’t be afraid to veer off the main drag and drive or walk down side streets.
+When you wander, you’re far more likely to take the road less traveled and to discover local treasures that are not in the guidebook.
+Don’t be afraid to veer off the main drag and drive or walk down a side street.
 This is where real life happens.
 This is where you can discover those hidden gems.
-My favorite city to wander and get lost in is Venice.
-Once you step away from Piazza San Marco and take one of the quiet, winding streets, you might discover a vintage bookstore and the most interesting antique shop you’ve ever seen.
+My favorite city to wander around and get lost in is Venice.
+Once you step away from Piazza San Marco and take one of the quiet, winding streets, you might discover a vintage bookstore and the most interesting antique shop you’ve ever laid eyes on.

 Wandering creates more spontaneity